sparkflows/writing-new-node/README_widgets.md

 }
 ```

+## Ability to Browse the HDFS

+There are cases when we need the ability to Browse the HDFS.
+For example when the user has to select a file or directory on HDFS.
+This is enabled by the below example:

+    {"name":"path", "value":"", "widget": "textfield", "title": "Path", "description": "Path of the Text file/directory"}

+In the above having **'title'** of **'Path'** displays the Browse HDFS button using which the user is presented with a Dialog Box to browse the data in HDFS.

 ## Refreshing a field powered by custom code in a Processor

 In some cases we need a field to be refreshed by custom code provided in a Processor.
 An example of it can be: